redhat-cop/network.bgp/README.md

 ```

 **Capabilities**
-- `Build Brownfield Inventory`: Users want to be able to get the facts for BGP resources and store it as host_vars thus enabling the capability to get facts for all the hosts within the inventory and store facts in a structured format which acts as SOT.
+- `Build Brownfield Inventory`: This enables users to fetch the YAML strcutured resource module facts for BGP resources bgp_global, bgp_address_family
+  and bgp_neighbor_address_family and save it as host_vars to local or remote data-store which could be used as single SOT for other operations.
-- `BGP Resource Management`: Users want to be able to manage the BGP global and BGP address family configurations.This also includes the enablement of gathering facts, updating BGP resource host-vars and deploying config onto the appliance.
+- `BGP Resource Management`: Users want to be able to manage the BGP global, BGP address family and BGP neighbor address family configurations.
+  This also includes the enablement of gathering facts, updating BGP resource host-vars and deploying config onto the appliance.
 - `BGP Health Checks`: Users want to be able to perform health checks for BGP applications.These health checks should be  able to provide the BGP neighborship status with necessary details.
+- Detect Drift and remediate: This enables users to detect any drift between provided config and running config and if required then override the running config.

 ### Usage
 - This platform agnostic role enables the user to perform BGP health checks.Users can perfrom following health checks: